Shanta-Islam/task-management/README.md

 ### Run Locally First You Have download this
-folder and then go to this folder in locally and open this folder in the command prompt and write this 'npm i' command and then write 'npm run dev'.
+folder and then go to this folder in locally and open this folder in the command prompt and write this 'npm i' command and then create a file 'env.local' and paste which is placed on the env.local.text file. then finally write 'npm run dev' in this command prompt.